Limitations of Public Chest Radiography Datasets for Artificial Intelligence: Label Quality, Domain Shift, Bias and Evaluation Challenges: Empirical Analysis: Dataset Bias

 \subsection{Summary of Findings}

 Our analysis of dataset bias highlights two key vulnerabilities.
 First, chest radiography datasets contain strong and easily learnable site-specific signatures, enabling standard architectures such as DenseNet-161 to predict dataset source with near-perfect accuracy.
 These signatures likely arise from differences in acquisition protocols, scanner hardware, or embedded artefacts, and illustrate the risk that models may exploit dataset-specific cues rather than learning generalisable disease features.
 Second, subgroup analyses demonstrate systematic disparities in model performance across demographic cohorts.
 Performance is consistently higher on scans from the most represented age and sex subgroups, while minority groups—notably patients under 40 and over 65 years—exhibit substantially poorer results.
 This indicates that underrepresented cohorts are more vulnerable to degraded model performance.
+Subgroup disparities are further reflected by prevalence-independent BER, which is consistently higher for underrepresented age and sex cohorts.
 Taken together, these findings show that dataset bias arises both from technical acquisition signatures and from imbalanced demographic representation.
 When considered alongside the domain shift results, they demonstrate that limitations in generalisability stem not only from inter-institutional variation, but also from inherent biases within individual datasets, with important implications for fairness and reliability in clinical deployment.